subsquid/docs/docs/deploy-squid/pricing.md

 | Rebate       |      | `-$40` |
 | **Total**       |      | **`$40`** |

+## Transition to the Paid Plans

+The transition to the paid plans will take place in September 2023 to enable smooth onboarding.
+The existing Aquarium users will be able to see the usage and the provisional billing for September, with a full rebate of the total invoice.
+The grace period ends on October 1st, 2023 with the payment rails enabled in the Aquairum app.

 ## FAQ

 **Q**: What happens if I am on a free plan now and have more than one squid?